jfredett/hazel/LOG.md

 in the longer term I'll be able to elide much of the metadata alterations.

 For now, though, the tapereader basically works (mod bugs), and things are starting to look like how I want them.

+## 2352 - atm

+Just documenting some bugs w/ the tapereaderwidget:

+1. On first load, shows nothing, this is probably due to how it's initialized, but the unloaded state should be better represented.
+2. After loading by pressing 'down', it loads and sits on 0x00001, can't scroll up to 0x00000.
+    - I can scroll to 0x00020 later, without issue, so it's just the 0th entry, not the first entry of a page
+3. 0x00049 is the actual end of tape, 0x0004A shows a null-place (`Place N @ a1` maps to `0` in all fields), so I'm getting a null that's interpreted as an alteration even though there isn't an alteration there (or shouldn't be, anyway).
+4. After scrolling past the end of the tape, it seems to have an O(n) increasing number of calls to the page_range function, which is an issue only if I allow scrolling past the final page/scrolling arbitrarily far forward.

+Next tasks:

+1. Hook up and provide a gamestate representation attached to the current position.
+Board, FEN, at least.
+2. Input/output section routing to the engine.
+    - UCI messages should get rebuilt into `WitchHazel` messages, ideally with a oneshot return channel, but they also need to obey the STDIO stuff as well which is going to use the `#write` method.
+    - Internal messages are more free, and the main ones I'm looking for are probably going to be something like 'load-from-file' and 'perft' to start.
+That'll make it possible to build the stockfish integration test I described... way back in November...
+3. Make things look nicer.